jkeohan/scatterplot-workshop/module-1-importing-data.md

 **Note:** d3.request has been replaced with d3.fetch in D3 5.0

-Although the basic d3.csv() method is sufficient to import the csv data, D3 also comes with modules that encapsulate these types of methods and parse data on top of fetch.
+Although the basic d3.csv() method is sufficient to import the csv data, D3 also comes with modules that encapsulate these types of methods and parse data on top of [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 We're going to use the [d3-fetch](https://github.com/d3/d3-fetch/blob/master/README.md#csv) version of d3.csv which means the module first needs to be imported.
 Open the JS Settings in the CodePen and add the following url:

 ```
 https://d3js.org/d3-fetch.v1.min.js